Horticultural Therapy – Rehab South Florida

-If you, a friend, or loved one would like to learn about admissions to Rehab South Florida and would benefit from joining our Horticultural Therapy Rehab program, please contact us 561-815-1036.
+If you, a friend, or loved one would like to learn about admissions to Rehab South Florida and would benefit from joining our alternate therapy for addiction include Horticultural Therapy Rehab program, please contact us 561-815-1036.

 Through Horticultural therapy, participants are enabled to begin emotional and mental healing in addition to learning new skill sets.
 Patients that opt in to our Horticultural therapy program will also be able to improve their cognitive abilities, task completion motives, memory, and physical strength.
 Regularly socializing and improving communication skills are added benefits that patients receive in Horticultural therapy.